ortizjs/JasteroidS/README.md

 * JanimateS

     ## Background and Overview:
     * JanimateS is a similar game to the asteroids javascript game where the player is represented by a ship/circle in the canvas/space.
 There will astoroids coming from all directions into close proximity to the user's ship.
-The way the user can defend or play is by choosing a direction with the arrow keys and by cliking on the incoming asteroids to make them dissapear.
+The way the user can defend or play is by choosing a direction with the arrow keys (want to incorporate following the mouse) and by cliking on the incoming asteroids to make them dissapear.

     * Motivation for the game was the visualization and physics challenge behind the game.
 I like the idea of the game and the simplicity presented to the user.